patrick-zx-wei/KM-curve-estimator/README.md

 Uses Gemini to verify the image provided is a valid KM curve.
 Checks for clear axes, step-function curves, and tick marks.
 Non KM images are filtered at this step.

-### 3. MMPU
+### 3. MMPU (Multi-Modality Processing Unit)

-Extracts axes, tick labels, legend and risk table text using GPT 5 Mini with Gemini Flash for validation.
+Extracts axes, tick labels, legend and risk table text using GPT-5 Mini with Gemini Flash for validation.
 Packages data into PlotMetadata.
 When extraction is poor, axis and risk tables are re-extracted.
-This step cuts costs against full GPT 5 or Gemini Pro models.
+This step reduces costs against full GPT-5 or Gemini Pro models.

 Axis: Applies geometric inference and checks ticks to reconstruct spacing.